gflohr/qgoda-site/en/news/client-side-syntax-highlighting.md

 ### Manually Creating Semantic Code Blocks

 Remember that (almost) all markup goes through unchanged in Markdown.
-Nobody stops you from entering your code blocks manually.
+Nobody stops you from entering your code blocks manually with HTML.

 ### Using Fenced Code Blocks